MasiarNovine/canalization/README.md

 # canalization

-This R package contains the source code used in the context of the Master's thesis at the University of Potsdam.
+This R package contains the source code used for the analysis part of my Master's thesis at the University of Potsdam.
+The analysis was concerned with the investigation of the association of BMI volatility and the risk for obesity, using a dataset of German children and adolescents from the years 2000 to 2022 provided by CrescNet, a research network associated with the University of Leipzig.

 ## Building the package